Sreenadh-vajrala/Advance-Door-Lock-System/README.md

 It provides secure access using passcode authentication, LCD interface, LEDs, buzzer, and a servo-controlled lock.

 ---
+## Tools Used

+- Arduino IDE
+- Tinkercad

 ## Hardware Components Used